seatable/seatable-admin-docs/docs/installation/advanced/python-pipeline-dedicated-server.md

     Self signed certificates are not recommended.
 Read the article about [custom certificates](./custom-certificates.md) for more details.

+!!! warning "Configure a firewall"

+    Please configure a firewall to only allow access from SeaTable Server's public URL to the python pipeline.
+    Alternatively, you can place both SeaTable server and the Python pipeline inside a private network (then you do not need Caddy).

 ## Deployment of the Python Pipeline

 The deployment of a separate python pipeline is simple.
 Get seatable-release from github like described in the installation of seatable server and only use `python-pipeline-standalone.yml` and `caddy.yml`.